Find a Law Firm

 I am expecting a offer of a mortgage from Ipswich Building Society.
 I would like to use a Licensed Conveyancer.
 Does the Ipswich Building Society Solicitor panel allow for Licensed Conveyancers

 Ipswich Building Society’s conveyancing panel is, like many other lenders represented by the Council or Mortgage Lenders or BSA, open to Licensed Conveyancers regulated by the CLC.

-Our conveyancer has identified a defect with the lease for the property we are buying.
-The seller’s lawyers have offered title insurance as a workaround.
-We are content with insurance and will pay for it.
-Our solicitor says that as he is on the Ipswich Building Society conveyancing panel he must check that the lender is happy with this solution.
+Our lawyer has uncovered a defect with the lease for the flat we are buying.
+The seller’s lawyers have offered title insurance as a solution.
+We are happy with insurance and will pay for it.
+Our lawyer says that as he is on the Ipswich Building Society conveyancing panel he must check that the lender is happy with this solution.
 Are we the client or is Ipswich Building Society?

 The short answer to your last question is that, notwithstanding the potential for a conflict of interest, you and Ipswich Building Society are the client.
 A precondition to being on the Ipswich Building Society approved panel is to comply with the CML Handbook requirements (last updated for this lender on Ipswich Building Society).
 The CML Handbook conditions require your lawyer to disclose issues such as defects will the lease so that Ipswich Building Society can be afforded the opportunity to check with their valuer as to the extent that the value of the property is affected .
 Should you refuse to allow your lawyer to make the appropriate notification then your lawyer will have no choice but to discontinue acting for you.